Arts alliance works to revitalize downtown Waynesboro

 “There’s a new distillery that just opened this week downtown,” said Sussman.
 “There’s a new brewery that’s about to open next month.
 So many things going on.
 If you haven’t been to Waynesboro in a while, I think you’d be surprised.”

-The alliance’s website and Facebook page has more information about its events and initiatives.
+The alliance’s website and Facebook page have more information about its events and initiatives.